Supplement to John Locke

 The Influence of John Locke’s Works

-The extant of the influence that Locke’s account of language has had over the centuries is a matter of scholarly debate.
-Norman Kretzmann holds that Locke’s views, while not original had a powerful influence on the Enlightenment view of the connection of words and ideas.
-Noam Chomsky in Cartesian Linguistics traces the important ideas in linguistics back to Descartes and the school at Port Royal rather than Locke.
+The extent of the influence that Locke’s account of language has had over the centuries is a matter of scholarly debate.
+Norman Kretzmann (1968) holds that Locke’s views, while not original, had a powerful influence on the Enlightenment view of the connection of words and ideas.
+Noam Chomsky in Cartesian Linguistics (1966) traces the important ideas in linguistics back to Descartes and the school at Port Royal rather than Locke.
 This is largely a matter of the importance of the innate in Chomsky’s thought.
-Hans Aarsleff, on the other hand, believes that Locke stands at the beginning of the developments that produced contemporary linguistics and that Chomsky’s account is more polemical than historical.
+Hans Aarsleff, on the other hand, believes that Locke stands at the beginning of the developments that produced contemporary linguistics and that Chomsky’s account is more polemical than historical (Aarsleff 1982: 101–119.

-That Locke’s works on education had considerable influence is indicated by the four editions that were published in his lifetime, a fifth that came out after his death and some twenty one editions in the eighteenth century.
+That Locke’s works on education had considerable influence is indicated by the four editions that were published in his lifetime, a fifth that came out after his death, and some twenty-one editions in the eighteenth century.
 There were numerous translations into European languages during the eighteenth century as well.
-Peter Gay remarked that “John Locke was the founder of the Enlightenment in education as in much else” (Gay, 1964).
+Peter Gay remarked that “John Locke was the founder of the Enlightenment in education as in much else” (Gay 1964: 1).

-The Two Treatises of Government were published anonymously and it was only in Locke’s will that he acknowledged the authorship of this work and others such as the Letters Concerning Toleration.
-As a consequence the Two Treatises had very little influence on the debates over how to justify the legitimacy of replacing King James II with William and Mary.
-John Dunn claims that in the eighteenth century in England the work had little influence.
-It was supposed that since it was written by England’s greatest philosopher it must be the way things were done but few bothered to read it.
-Certainly conservatives such as Josiah Tucker read it and rejected its doctrines.
+The Two Treatises of Government were published anonymously, and it was only in Locke’s will that he acknowledged the authorship of this work and others such as the Letters Concerning Toleration.
+As a consequence, the Two Treatises had very little influence on the debates over how to justify the legitimacy of replacing King James II with William and Mary.
+John Dunn claims that in the eighteenth century in England, the work had little influence (Dunn 1969: 17).
+It was supposed that since it was written by England’s greatest philosopher, it must be the way things were done, but few bothered to read it.
+Certainly, conservatives such as Josiah Tucker read it and rejected its doctrines.
 There has been considerable scholarly debate about how much Locke’s political doctrines affected the American revolutionaries and the writing of the American declaration of independence.
 The original claim that Locke’s thought had considerable influence on the colonists was challenged and has more recently been reaffirmed.
 In France, Locke was influential through the first half of the eighteenth century and then rapidly lost influence as the French came to regard the English as conservative.

-In the late eighteenth and nineteenth centuries Locke’s views were largely rejected and his influence was at its lowest ebb.
+In the late eighteenth and nineteenth centuries, Locke’s views were largely rejected, and his influence was at its lowest ebb.
 He was regarded as one of the prophets of the American and French revolutions.
 The doctrines of natural rights and human rights were rejected in favor of utilitarianism.
 Locke’s philosophy was largely misinterpreted and rejected.
-Even the publication of Fox Bourne’s two volume biography of Locke hardly raised any new interest.
+Even the publication of Fox Bourne’s two volume biography of Locke (1876) hardly raised any new interest.

-In the twentieth century with the sale of the Lovelace papers and their donation to Oxford University, interest in Locke among philosophers has considerably revived.
-These papers included letters, several drafts of the Essay and other works.
-We now know considerably more about Locke and the development of his thought than was known previously and Locke scholars have been putting Locke’s philosophy in its historical, religious, political and intellectual context.
-It is likely that this revival of interest will continue into the twenty first century.
+In the twentieth century, with the sale of the Lovelace papers and their donation to Oxford University, interest in Locke among philosophers has considerably revived.
+These papers included letters, several drafts of the Essay, and other works.
+We now know considerably more about Locke and the development of his thought than was known previously, and Locke scholars have been putting Locke’s philosophy in its historical, religious, political and intellectual context.
+This renewed interest in Locke’s philosophy has continued apace into the twenty-first century.